Written by Aspen Chen.

 Aspen Chen teaches Sociology at North Hennepin Community College, Minnesota, USA

-This article was published as part of a series on Taiwanese Americans.
-You can read all articles here.
+This article was published as part of a special issue on Taiwanese Americans.